mbaltieri/doubleIntegrator/README.md

 This example was used to show in a very simple set up the differences in implementation of a method based on the separation principle of control theory, i.e. LQG [1], [2], and a method not using this explicit set of assumptions, i.e. active inference [3], [4].
 The implications were first explained in [5], suggesting that the LQG approach fundamentally inspiring most of the work in psychology and neuroscience may present some intrinsic limitations.
 Active inference is then proposed as an alternative.
 A more complete version version of this manuscript is near completion.

+## Requirements
+The code requires at the moment the 'autograd' package for automatic differentiation, see https://github.com/HIPS/autograd.

 [1]: Anderson, Brian, and John B. Moore.
 "Optimal control: linear quadratic methods."
 (1990).